StackOps/fabuloso/README.md

 ## What is FABuloso?

-Fabuloso is a provider-agnostic remote script executor (although currently we only use Fabric) that handles plugable components inside a catalog and runs them into configurable remote environments to handle IT deployments.
+Fabuloso is a provider-agnostic configuration management tool (although currently we only use Fabric) that handles plugable *components* inside a *catalog* and runs them into configurable *remote environments* to handle IT deployments.

 In StackOps we use FABuloso mainly to manage OpenStack